All BWL KB

 Canceling your Health Connector or ConnectorCare plan

 As a Health Connector member, you have a right to cancel your health or dental plan at any time.
 But the day of the month when you cancel your plan is very important.
 If you need to cancel a health or dental plan for next month, then you must cancel the plan by the 23rd of the current month.
-Your coverage end date is the last day of the month that you request your plan cancellation even if you cancel before the 23rd of the month.
-Otherwise, your coverage will end the last day of the following month.
+Your coverage end date is the last day of the month that you request your plan cancellation, even if you cancel before the 23rd of the month.
+Otherwise, your coverage will end on the last day of the following month.
 So, if you cancel your plan on or before the 23rd of the month, you will still be covered through the last day of that same month.
-If you cancel your coverage the 24th of the month or later, you will be covered for the entire following month if you paid your monthly premium.
-Here is an example: You started a new job and now will have health insurance through your new employer that starts on October 1.
-You must cancel your plan through the Health Connector between September 1 and September 23 in order for your plan to end by September 30 right before your job-based plan starts on October 1st so you can avoid having—and paying for—two health plans.
-You will not be able to take action to cancel your plan between the 24th and the last day of the month.
-Special note for members who make automatic payments If [...]
+If you cancel your coverage on the 24th of the month or later, you will be covered for the entire following month if you paid your monthly premium.
+Here is an example: You started a new job and will have health insurance through a new employer starting on October 1.
+You must cancel your plan through the Health Connector by September 23 in order for your plan to end by September 30 right before your job-based plan starts on October 1st so you can avoid having—and paying for—two health plans.
+Special note for members who make automatic payments If you make payments automatically, then you should either cancel your plan or cancel your automatic payment before it is deducted from your account.
+You can learn [...]

 Important information about identity (ID) proofing